Surge win in ten, make it six in a row

 WICHITA, Kan.
-(KSNW) — Alex Isola drilled a bases loaded single to left field to deliver the Wind Surge a 9-8 come from behind win over the Midland RockHounds in ten innings.
-The win is the Wind Surge sixth in a row, matching the longest win streak of last season.
+(KSNW) — Alex Isola drilled a bases-loaded single to left field to deliver the Wind Surge a 9-8 come from behind win over the Midland RockHounds in ten innings.
+The win is the Wind Surge’s sixth in a row, matching the longest win streak of last season.

 Simeon Woods-Richardson took the hill for his third start on the young season for Wichita where he threw a gem, pitching six scoreless innings and only allowing two hits and adding six strikeouts with zero walks.